IADT-projects/y4-project-jade-r-k/README.md

 This web application was hosted using Firebase - [Static vs. Interactive](https://static-and-interactive-form.web.app)

 ## Thesis
-The thesis for this project is in the "Docs" folder inside a folder called "Thesis".
+The thesis for this project is in Docs/Thesis